 Which of the following best fits your view on temperatures around the world?
 Are they …?

-Increasing on account of natural variation over time
+Increasing on account of natural variation over time, such as produced the ice age

 Increasing on account of human activity, like burning coal and gasoline